Dingli-Xu-Accenture/RedMachine/README.md

 ## To Do List
 - Dependency Injection.
 - Add ViewModel and UI Tests.
+- Defer load for configuration or initialization of libriaries in `AppDelegate`.
 - Import `SwiftyJSON` or `HandyJSON` for models.